 Tsugio Matsuda is a Japanese racing driver who was a champion in both of Japanese premium racing series – Formula Nippon and Super GT Series.

-Matsuda was the Formula Nippon champion two times, in 2007 and 2008, while driving for Team Impul.
+Matsuda was the Formula Nippon champion two times, in 2007 and 2008, driving for Team Impul.
 In the Super GT Series, he became a champion for the first time in 2014, driving a Nissan GT-R for Nismo team, and then he defended his title in 2015.
 His championship-winning partner was Ronnie Quintarelli.

 Asia-Pacific karting champion